Home » DIY » Painting Upholstered Furniture with a Finish Max

 Painting Upholstered Furniture

 To get started, I used one of my extra Finish Max cups to spray the chair lightly with water.
 I’ve seen a lot of fabric furniture painted, and dampening the fabric first seems to be one of the major tips.
 Since I don’t have a water bottle sprayer, I let the Finish Max handle this job.
-This shot is after dampening the chair and spraying one light coat over the entire piece with the Finish Max.
+This shot is after dampening the chair and spraying a light coat of Finish Max over the entire piece.

 Touch Up Upholstered Chair